-Curro Holdings Limited (Curro or the Company) is listed on the South African stock exchange, the JSE Ltd. The JSE Listings Requirements (paragraph 3.84) have made certain practices contained in King IVTM mandatory for listed companies, with effect from 1 October 2017.
-Curro complies with these requirements.
-Furthermore, this report contains Curro's application of the 16 principles contained in King IVTM.
+Curro Holdings Limited (Curro or the Company) is listed on the South African stock exchange, the JSE Ltd. The JSE Listings Requirements (paragraph 3.84) have made certain practices contained in King IV[TM] mandatory for listed companies, with effect from 1 October 2017.
+Curro is required to comply with these requirements.
+This report contains Curro's application of the 16 principles contained in King IV[TM].